pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 He remembers the rehearsals for [Robert Carsen's _Der Rosenkavalier_](https://newyorkclassicalreview.com/2017/04/in-her-moving-met-quasi-farewell-fleming-strikes-sparks-with-garanca-in-rosenkavalier/), starring Garanča as Octavian and Renée Fleming as the Marschallin.
 "Garanča was nice to everybody, but also very, but also very introverted, in a way, but like, just so professional.
 And never any drama, just would try anything you asked her to do."

-With two opera singer parents and a multi-decade history at the Met, Anchel seems
+With two opera singer parents and a multi-decade history at the Met, Anchel

 \**But for all his pedigree and skill, Anchel is one of the more diverse, self-aware opera singers I've ever met**